stefphd/SBBMicro/README.md

 - `make help` to print the help.

-\note Note that this function is in pratice a wrapper around the function `gencode` and the standard `make` commands.
-Therefore, the function usage is similar to that of `make`.
+\note Note that this function emulates the function `gencode` and the standard `make` commands.
+However, it does not require having `make` installed but only `docygen` for the generation of the documentation.

 \note The above commands can be also used at the same time, e.g. `make build doc` to build and generate the documentation.